 One particular sloka, or verse, touched the innermost corner of my heart as I began my journey into the interiors of Mayapur’s mystical nature under the direct guidance of none other than my most revered spiritual master, Srila Jayapataka Swami Maharaj, a direct disciple of His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada, the founder-acharya of ISKCON.
 The transcendental sentiments hidden in the two simple lines of this verse sounded so nectarine to my ears that I printed it on a sheet of paper along with a picture of Lord Chaitanya shedding tears out of intense feeling of separation from Krishna, and placed it on my desk.
-I started meditating on that verse and praying to Sri Mayapur dham to please allow me to experience at least a drop of that divine sentiment.
+I started meditating on that verse and praying to Sri Mayapur dham to please allow me to experience at least a tiny drop of that divine sentiment.

-visvam gaura-rase magnam sparso’pi mama nabhavat
+visvam gaura-rase magnam sparsho’pi mama nabhavat

 TRANSLATION: I have been deprived, I have been deprived, surely I have been deprived!
 The whole world has become immersed in love for Sri Chaitanya Mahaprabhu, but alas! not even a drop of that love has touched me…!!!
 (Exclamations infinite…)